jeffboody/libvkk/readme.md

 	                              uint32_t* _height);

 The vkk\_renderer\_updateBuffer() function may be used to update uniform, vertex and index buffers.
-The default renderer may only update buffers when the update mode is set to ASYNCHRONOUS and image renderers may only update buffers when the update mode is set to SYNCHRONOUS.
-When a uniform buffer is declared with an update mode of ASYNCHRONOUS or SYNCHRONOUS then the app must update the buffer once and only once every frame.
-The app must update the entire uniform buffer.
+A buffer is considered updatable when its update mode is not VKK\_UPDATE\_MODE\_STATIC.
+Uniform buffers which are updatable must be updated once and only once per frame and the entire buffer must be updated.
 The rules for updating a vertex/index buffer are subtly different.
-When a vertex/index buffer is declared with an update mode of ASYNCHRONOUS or SYNCHRONOUS then the app may update the buffer zero or one time per frame.
-The app may update a subset of the vertex/index buffer.
+When a vertex/index buffer is updatable then the app may update the buffer zero or one time per frame.
+The app may update a subset of the vertex/index buffer but only the portion of the buffer which was updated is valid.
 The partial updates for vertex/index buffers allows the app to avoid reallocating a vertex/index buffer per frame when the underlying geometry may be changing shape.

 	void vkk_renderer_updateBuffer(vkk_renderer_t* self,